 Community Health Educator, Young Adult Services: conduct outreach, facilitate evidence-based HIV/STI and pregnancy prevention workshops for youth and young adults involved with the criminal and juvenile justice systems.
 Deliver and facilitate community education workshops for parents, caregivers and other community stakeholders.
 Provide referrals for family planning and other health related services.
 Qualifications: Bachelor's degree in health, education, or related.
 Knowledge of STD's/STI's, teen pregnancy and family planning and demonstrated experience in education/community outreach.

 Court Advocate, Court Services: responsible for conducting initial client screening and assessment, background investigation including making home visits, interviewing family members and collecting background documentation to support alternative to incarceration placement.
 Serves as program liaison to the court; writes and submits reports representing client progress, needs and concerns.
 Work in concert with program staff.
 Qualifications: Master's degree preferred, Bachelor's Degree in Criminal Justice, Social Work or related field required and experience working in criminal justice system and with at risk youth.
 Excellent written and verbal communication skills.

-Substance Abuse Case Manager, Crossroads: provide one to one counseling and case management services, develop individual treatment plans, make referrals to community based organizations and coordinate services.
-Facilitate education and chemical dependency support groups.
-Maintain OASAS compliant case files and assist with monthly progress reports for submission to court, probation, and parole.
-Qualifications: CASAC or CASAC-T and demonstrated experience with OASAS documentation required.
+Substance Abuse Case Manager, Adult Services: assist with the provision of case management services to adults with substance use and criminal justice histories including referrals to community based organizations and facilitating education and chemical dependency support groups, and maintaining OASAS compliant case files.
+Qualifications: CASAC or CASAC-T and demonstrated experience with OASAS documentation.

 Send cover letter indicating position applying for, salary history & resume to (for position in NYC):